 UK Sporting Events

-2014 promises to be a great year for sport here in the UK.
-We here at the Club have decided to put together a list of some of the biggest events to be held on our shores, so that you can plan your camping trips around events such as the Tour de France and The Ryder Cup.
+2015 promises to be a great year for sport here in the UK.
+We here at the Club have decided to put together a list of some of the biggest events to be held on our shores, so that you can plan your camping trips around events such as the Rugby World Cup and The Ashes.

 Key venue: Wembley Stadium, London